murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 Finally, let's run `yarn dev` and visit our browser.
 We should be able to edit the text box and see the canvas update instantly:

 ![final result]({{ site.baseurl }}/assets/images/svelte-wasm-worker/final.gif){: style="max-height: 450px" class="lazyload"}

+Even though this example isn't all that complex, hopefully you can see the benefits of being able to:

+1. Write potentially complex logic in a language that isn't JavaScript
+2. Execute that logic outside of the main thread in your web app